huawei-noah/SMARTS/docs/benchmarks/driving_smarts_2023_1.rst

 Action space
 ------------

-Action space for an ego can be either :attr:`~smarts.core.controllers.ActionSpaceType.Continuous` or :attr:`~smarts.core.controllers.ActionSpaceType.RelativeTargetPose`.
-User should choose one of the action spaces and specify the chosen action space through the ego's agent interface.
+The action space for an ego agent can be either :attr:`~smarts.core.controllers.ActionSpaceType.Continuous` or :attr:`~smarts.core.controllers.ActionSpaceType.RelativeTargetPose`.
+The user should choose one of the action spaces and specify the chosen action space through the ego agent's interface.

 Code structure
 --------------